Looking for answers to the questions most frequently asked by travellers to China?

 - For those with items to declare, the declaration form is to be completed before passing customs.

 - It is possible that Chinese Customs’ representatives will perform an inspection on arrival.

 All travelers to China must comply with entry regulations.
 If you have more questions, we recommend visiting the website for the Chinese embassy in your country of origin.

 Most hotels will offer free wi-fi, however if you don’t wish to pay hotel rates, there are numerous internet cafes at which wi-fi can be sourced.
 Service rates vary between locations and providers, but if you have any questions, you need only ask your tour guide for help.

 Be aware that Google, Facebook, Twitter, YouTube and other social media websites aren’t accessible in China yet.
 It is advisable that you seek an alternative email service provider prior to departure to avoid any communication issues while on tour.

-As a destination that might be vastly different to your own.
+As a destination China is a place that might be vastly different to home.